Betterment answers your tax season questions—from 401(k)s to HSAs

-Eric: So let's say you have a married couple where one spouse is earning $210,000, and one spouse put in the $19,500, now that $19,500 would put them below the Roth income limit.
+Eric: So let's say you have a married couple where one spouse is earning $214,000, and one spouse put in the $20,500 into their 401(k), now that $20,500 would put them below the Roth income limit.
 Then they'd go from a situation where they weren't able to make any Roth contribution directly to being able to make the full $6,000 or $7,000 Roth contribution directly.
 So a contribution to a Traditional 401(k) may help you qualify for other benefits, like a deduction on a Traditional or making direct contributions to a Roth or even other things, like child tax credits and any other AGI sensitive items.

 Do tax-free withdrawals from a Roth IRA impact social security benefits and Medicare premiums in retirement?

 Nick: Roth IRAs don't impact social security benefits.
 They don't impact Medicare premiums.
 Those are two big potential ways to optimize retirement down the road.
 It's not just looking at tax brackets, either.
 I know oftentimes when Eric and I will chat, we’re like, ‘Oh, it's current bracket versus future bracket, and you can kind of decide which one is best.’
 And that's true, but that's a little bit too simplified.
 We know tax brackets fluctuate, and there are other things aside from taxation, as well: social security, Medicare premiums, things like that.
 So big shout out to Roths if they make sense for each client, but just a reminder not to only focus on tax brackets.